Slow Horses books: How to read the Jackson Lamb novels in order

 He said at the time: "I'd be delighted if that does happen – everybody seems to be happy with the work done so far, but we've no way of knowing what the future holds.
 I don't know – but I do know that barring some unforeseen catastrophes, books one to four will be on television screens within the next couple of years."

-Slow Horses season 4 is streaming now on Apple TV+, with new episodes every Wednesday – sign up to Apple TV+ now.
+Slow Horses season 5 will start streaming on Apple TV+ from Wednesday 24th September.
+Seasons 1-4 are available to watch now – sign up to Apple TV+ here.

 Authors